digitalservicebund/digitalcheck-dito/doc/adr/0021-use-custom-goals-for-tracking.md

 </div>
 ```

-More examples can be found in [Miro](https://plausible.io/docs/goal-conversions)

 ## Consequences

-### Benefits

-- More and better insights in how our page is being used
-- The possibility to focus on relevant functionality and remove unused ones

-### Drawbacks/Considerations
+- We need to manually add events to all interactive elements we want to track

-- Tracking has to be thought of while developing (It can be easy forgotten)
+- Tracking has to be always thought of while developing (It can be easy forgotten)
-- Custom event names add more work for implementation
-- Multiple custom events can be hard to keep track of in Plausible